 You’ve also likely wondered what all that time spent staring at a screen is doing to your child’s eyes.

 Take heart.
-Gaming binges won’t blind your kid or permanently damage their eyes.
+Gaming binges won’t blind your kid or cause permanent vision problems.

 But (you knew it was coming)… sinking hours into video games can most definitely lead to tired, sore, red eyes, headaches—even blurry vision for a short while.

 There’s actually a medical name for this uncomfortable cluster of symptoms: digital eye strain.
 And it’s directly tied to long stretches of looking at smartphone, TV, and computer screens, which emit high-energy visible blue light.

 “Digital eye strain happens when you ask your eyes to do more than they comfortably can,” explains Memphis-based optometrist Mollie Veteto, O.D., who is with Nashville Regional Eye Care inside America’s Best Contacts & Eyeglasses.

 Did you know school-age kids need yearly eye checkups?
 Book your child's next exam today!

 With video games, your child is gluing their eyes to a screen that’s close to their face and filled with blue light, lots of glare, and fast-moving action.